Understanding the Legal Implications of Repeat Offenders | Reiteracion and Habitual Delinquency

 The case involves a robbery without the use of arms in an inhabited house, with the value of the articles taken being less than P250.00.
 The penalty prescribed for this crime is prision correccional in its medium degree, with one mitigating and one aggravating circumstance resulting in the imposition of the penalty in its medium degree.

-In relation to the cases mentioned above, in People vs. Tolentino,((G.R.
-No. L-48740, August 5, 1942)) states that;
+In relation to the cases mentioned above, in People vs. Tolentino,11 states that;

 A habitual delinquent is necessarily a recidivist, and in imposing the principal penalty upon him the aggravating circumstance of recidivism has to be taken into account.
-In fixing the penalty provided by law for the last crime” as required in paragraph 5 (a) (b), and (c) of article 62 of the Revised Penal Code, the court cannot disregard articles 14 (9) and Revised Penal Code, which respectively define recidivism as an aggravating circumstance and lay down the rule for the application of aggravating and mitigating circumstances.((Ibid.))
+In fixing the penalty provided by law for the last crime” as required in paragraph 5 (a) (b), and (c) of article 62 of the Revised Penal Code, the court cannot disregard articles 14 (9) and Revised Penal Code, which respectively define recidivism as an aggravating circumstance and lay down the rule for the application of aggravating and mitigating circumstances.12

 In short, a habitual delinquent is also a recidivist and in imposing the penalty, the aggravating circumstance of recidivism must be considered.
 The court cannot disregard the definition of recidivism as an aggravating circumstance and the rule for applying aggravating and mitigating circumstances.